Appointments, Fees & Health Insurance

 Private medical care can be expensive.
 It is best to check with your insurer to find out if your treatment costs will be fully covered.

-The surgical procedure code relates to the operation itself.
-Insurers base their surgical fees on these codes, but the actual fee payable is set by your surgeon.
-Most insurers cover the full cost for standard YKC procedures.
+Insurers base their surgical fees on standard surgical procedure codes, but the actual fee payable is set by your surgeon.
+Most insurers cover the full cost for standard Yorkshire Knee Clinic procedures.

-If you are not insured, you will be given information about costs.
+If you are not insured, ask us for information about costs.

-I am insured with BUPA, and have been told YKC surgeons are “recognised” but not “ fee-assured”.
+I am insured with BUPA, and have been told Yorkshire Knee Clinic orthopaedic surgeons are “recognised” but not “fee-assured”.
 What does that mean?

-YKC has been recognised for treating BUPA insured patients for many years.
+Yorkshire Knee Clinic’s orthopaedic consultants have been “recognised” as treating BUPA insured patients for many years.

-BUPA insurance has recently (as of 23rd April 2012), reclassified a number of surgical procedures.
-These include one of the most commonly performed knee operations, therapeutic arthroscopy, where the reimbursement has been reduced by up to 45%.
-This has caused some concern to patients, but it is important to know that YKC fees have not changed.
+In 2012, BUPA insurance reclassified a number of surgical procedures.
+These included one of the most commonly performed knee operations, therapeutic arthroscopy (keyhole surgery).
+As a result, BUPA has reduced the amount it reimburses patients by up to 45%.
+This has caused understandable concern to patients, but it is important to know that we have made no changes to Yorkshire Knee Clinic’s fees.

 Download this PDF file for more information